natocool2/Easynet-Pro-KB/project-plan.md

 9. Completion of all Marketing and Communication documents (6 of 6)
 10. Completion of all Technological Development documents (16 of 16)
 11. Completion of all Events and Networking documents (5 of 5)
+12. Completion of the first Marketplace and Market document (1 of 5)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the broader Easynet Pro Ecosystem.
 The consistency in document structure continues to ensure excellent readability for both human users and AI systems.

-With 44 of 69 documents now completed (69.6%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
-The focus now shifts to the Marketplace and Market section as the next priority.
+With 45 of 69 documents now completed (65.2%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
+The focus now continues on the Marketplace and Market section with Market Research as the next priority.

 ## Methodology Refinement